AUTHORS

 S. H. Fernando Jr.

-A journalist and author of The New Beats: Exploring the Music, Culture, and Attitudes of Hip-Hop, Fernando Jr. has been published in The New York Times, Rolling Stone, Spin, Vibe, and The Source.
-He received his M.A. from the Columbia School of Journalism.
+Journalist and author of The New Beats: Exploring the Music, Culture, and Attitudes of Hip-Hop, S. H. Fernando Jr. has written for The New York Times, Rolling Stone, Spin, Vibe, and The Source.
+He received his M.A. from the Columbia University Graduate School of Journalism.

 Published: